garyjob/blog/drafts/2025-12-22-oppression-conflict-and-balance-navigating-life-s-messy-dynamics-and-universal-designs.md

 categories: ["Technology"]
 ---

 I was sipping my cup of cacao this morning, staring at the latest oracle draw I cast on TrueSight—Hexagram 47, Oppression, and Hexagram 6, Conflict.
 The judgment for Oppression speaks of success through perseverance, while Conflict advises a cautious halt over pressing forward to misfortune.
-It’s a heavy pairing, and it mirrors the tensions in my life—from family struggles with my daughter, Mulan, to societal imbalances I’ve been noticing on social media.
+It’s a heavy pairing, and it mirrors the tensions in my life—from family struggles with my daughter, Mulan, to personal experiments I’ve been running.
 There’s a thread of boundaries and letting go that ties it all together.
 Let’s unpack this.

 ### Family Struggles: Reclaiming Time and Power
 I’ve had too many days driving out to the middle of nowhere, USA, just for a scheduled FaceTime with Mulan at 2 p.m.
 I’d wait an hour.
 No call.
 I’d text via WhatsApp—crickets.
 To be clear, it’s not Mulan missing the call; it’s her mom having something else she wants to do, failing to meet the FaceTime arrangement, and not informing me ahead of time.
 This wasn’t a one-off; it became a frustrating pattern, peaking in 2022 when I learned—two weeks before a court session—that Mulan’s mom had filed for full custody behind my back, worried I’d relocate Mulan to Brazil for my rainforest restoration work.
 I was blindsided, upset by the secrecy and betrayal of trust.